 What do you love about fall?

 Thanks for stopping by!
-I'm a student turned teacher turned writer turned part-time writing instructor, postcard hobbyist, and landscape photograph enthusiast.
+I'm a student turned teacher turned writer turned part-time tutor, postcard hobbyist, and landscape photograph enthusiast.
 I have zero formal training in photography, but I love the art of visual documentation.
 I lived the first 30 years of my life in Oklahoma until I made a major life change (long story and I'd love to tell it sometime!), met my husband, moved to Marshall, and became a bonafide Missourian.
 My husband Derick owns our hobby shop, and we have a 2-year old son Rafe who loves just about everything these days (except spinach).
-If you ever see me around town with a camera pointed at a magnificent sunset, please say hi.
+If you ever see me around town with a camera pointed at a sunset, please say hi.
 I'd love to be friends. :)